collapsed-stacks/atheism/questions/905/would-it-be-logically-coherent-for-a-religious-adherent-to-deny-the-existence-of.md

 - posted by: [Ilari Kajaste](https://stackexchange.com/users/-1/726-ilari-kajaste) on 2011-01-12
 - score: 3

-<p>For me, the <strong>question is are we talking about religion or theism.</strong> A theist believes in at least one god - that a deity, a supreme being of some sort, exists.
-Thus, <strong>a theist couldn't logically deny the existence of all gods.</strong></p>
+For me, the **question is are we talking about religion or theism.** A theist believes in at least one god - that a deity, a supreme being of some sort, exists.
+Thus, **a theist couldn't logically deny the existence of all gods.**

-<p>However, what is included in this "supremacy" of the deity varies, and it is a slippery slope of sorts.
-Basically theism seems to come down to the inherent quality of the being, a <em>deity</em> would be something clearly distinct of us, something distinctly better in a way that cannot be broken down to individual godlike traits.
-In that way, becoming god (as I understand was possible in some ancient variants of theism) would not the same as achieving the exact same powers via for example technology.</p>
+However, what is included in this "supremacy" of the deity varies, and it is a slippery slope of sorts.
+Basically theism seems to come down to the inherent quality of the being, a *deity* would be something clearly distinct of us, something distinctly better in a way that cannot be broken down to individual godlike traits.
+In that way, becoming god (as I understand was possible in some ancient variants of theism) would not the same as achieving the exact same powers via for example technology.

-<p>But your question was about <em>religious</em> adherents, and that of course comes down to <strong>what is the definition of religion.</strong> Of course, if you define religion as being a theistic view of the world, then in that case an adherent could not deny existence of a god.</p>
+But your question was about *religious* adherents, and that of course comes down to **what is the definition of religion.** Of course, if you define religion as being a theistic view of the world, then in that case an adherent could not deny existence of a god.

-<p>Thing is, I wouldn't define it as such. <strong>I don't think assumption of a deity is necessary for a religion.</strong> A religion could also be based on, e.g. assumptions of supernatural laws that govern the world.
+Thing is, I wouldn't define it as such. **I don't think assumption of a deity is necessary for a religion.** A religion could also be based on, e.g. assumptions of supernatural laws that govern the world.
 What I think is inherent in religiosity is the adherence to faith and/or tradition - accepting certain assumptions, or at least a significant part of the set of common assumptions, without evidence.
-This way, <strong>there could be a non-theistic religion, who's adherents could deny the existence of god</strong> and remain logically coherent.
-(I might even go as far as to say that some of the modern day UFO belief could quite well be considered such a non-theistic religion -though they seem to be at least trivially evidence based.)</p>
+This way, **there could be a non-theistic religion, who's adherents could deny the existence of god** and remain logically coherent.
+(I might even go as far as to say that some of the modern day UFO belief could quite well be considered such a non-theistic religion -though they seem to be at least trivially evidence based.)

-<p>Of course, as a question of semantics, <strong>there can be never be any "correct" definition of neither <em>religion</em> nor <em>theism,</em></strong> only ones that are agreed upon in communication.
-So this was my contribution to that.</p>
+Of course, as a question of semantics, **there can be never be any "correct" definition of neither *religion* nor *theism,*** only ones that are agreed upon in communication.
+So this was my contribution to that.

 ## Answer 1026